Phone: (845) 257-3450

 The Journalism and Media programs are housed in a building wing with two computer labs for writing; one computer lab for editing and graphics; two video editing suites, including computers for multi-media production; and two audio studios complete with editing facilities.
 There is also a lounge/reading-seminar room for students taking Communication & Media courses.

 Students wishing to declare a major in any program of the Department of Communication & Media must have completed a minimum of 30 credits of college-level work.
-A 2.80 GPA is required for entry into the Digital Media Production and Digital Media Programming & Management majors; the Communication Studies and Journalism majors (except for the Public Relations concentration) require at least a 2.00 GPA; a 2.50 GPA is required for Journalism's Public Relations concentration.
+A 2.80 GPA is required for entry into the Digital Media Production and Digital Media Programming & Management majors; the Communication Studies and Journalism majors (except for the concentration in Public Relations) require at least a 2.00 GPA; a 2.50 GPA is required for the Public Relations concentration.
 See the Department office, Web page, or the Office of Undergraduate Admission for specific requirements and deadlines.

 Students may not receive a grade lower than "C-" in any course considered part of their major program.